Not Accepting Guests

 - dumpster diving

 - scuba diving

 At the moment I'm not wasting too much time watching movies, I like odd movies.

-Currently I'm reading Lambs by Christopher Moore, it's about the childhood of Jesus and how this kid deals with making miracles all the time, it's hilarious.
-I just finished You Shall Know Our Velocity, Choke, Fear and Loathing in Las Vegas, Book of Illusions and tons of other amazing books.
+Lamb by Christopher Moore, it's about the childhood of Jesus and how this kid deals with making miracles all the time, it's hilarious.
+I just finished You Shall Know Our Velocity, Choke, Fear and Loathing in Las Vegas, Book of Illusions, How to get filthy rich in rising Asia and tons of other amazing books.

 For all categories, I like anything that'll make me smile or satisfy the decay romantic living inside of me.

 One Amazing Thing I’ve Done

 The most amazing thing I've seen is the difference and yet the similarity between all cultures I've intereferred with in my life.

 I can teach you about food, anarchy, dumpster diving, permaculture and travelling light and cheap.

 On top of that I've learned a lot about innovation, entrepreneurship and startups in the recent years.